satmap/tyrion/README.md

 ```

 ## .avoid()
-our heurstic models can set walls in the graph for certain geographical features.
+our parser models can set walls in the graph for certain geographical features.

 ```js
 	route.avoid('motorways'); // won't route down motorways, if you set is to walking/cycling this will be set automatically.